Traceability & Risk Assessment

 Traceability

-VS&Co is committed to tracing our product through every stage of the process, from finished goods to raw materials.
-We have traced 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products using Sourcemap, where a substantial majority of our facilities are located in the countries where the largest volume of our production takes place in Vietnam, United States, Sri Lanka, Indonesia and China.
+VS&Co is committed to mapping our supply chain at every stage of the manufacturing process, from finished goods to raw materials.
+We have mapped 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products using Retraced.
+A substantial majority of our intimates, apparel and beauty facilities are located in the countries where the largest volume of our production takes place: Vietnam, Sri Lanka, Indonesia, U.S. and China.

 Tier definition: